 Sawhoyamaxa Indigenous Community v.
 Paraguay, Paraguay, Inter-American Court of Human Rights, 2006.

 Exposure of vulnerable members of indigenous communities, particularly children, pregnant women and the elderly.
-A petition was filed against Paraguay on behalf of the Sawhoyamaxa Indigenous Community, alleging, among others, violations of the right to fair trial and judicial protection, the right to property and the right to life.
-The allegations made note of the particularly vulnerable situations in which these violations put children, pregnant women and the elderly.
+A petition was filed against Paraguay on behalf of the Sawhoyamaxa Indigenous Community, alleging violations of, among other things, the right to fair trial and judicial protection, the right to property and the right to life.
+The petition noted that these violations placed children, pregnant women and the elderly in particularly vulnerable situations.
 The Court found Paraguay to be in violation of Articles 1(1), 2, 3, 4(1), 8, 19, 21 and 25 of the American Convention on Human Rights.
-The Court ordered Paraguay to formally and physically convey to the Sawhoyamaxa their traditional lands, to establish a community development fund, to pay non-pecuniary damages, to provide the Sawhoyamaxa with basic necessities until their lands were restored, to provide them with the necessary tools for communication to access health authorities, and to domestically enact legislation creating a mechanism for indigenous communities to reclaim their traditional lands.
+The Court ordered Paraguay to formally and physically convey to the Sawhoyamaxa their traditional lands, to establish a community development fund, to pay non-pecuniary damages, to provide the Sawhoyamaxa with basic necessities until their lands were restored, to provide the Sawhoyamaxa with the necessary tools for communication to access health authorities, and to domestically enact legislation creating a mechanism for indigenous communities to reclaim their traditional lands.

-Oscar Eugenio Paniagua Batochi s/ Coacción Sexual en San Juan Neponuceno, Paraguay, Supreme Court (Penal Division), 2005.
+Oscar Eugenio Paniagua Batochi s/ Coacción Sexual en San Juan Neponuceno, Paraguay, , 2005.